thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Using and displaying variables

-Now let's add some more contents to our home page.
-For example, we could want to display the date below our welcome message, like this:
+Now let's add some more content to our home page.
+For example, we may want to display the date below our welcome message, like this:

 ```